ARTICLES

 Cute Enigma

 One of its main commercial advantages lies in its adaptability.
-The flower performs well both in its natural state and in dyed applications, where its structure and base color allow for even and consistent results.
+The flower performs well both naturally and dyed, where its structure and base color allow for even and consistent results.
 This opens additional market opportunities, particularly for clients seeking customized products.
 The variety has already been introduced to demanding customers, where it has been well received due to its size, strength, and overall presentation.

 A Strategic Line for Growers